Course overview

 Become a qualified physiotherapist who can provide hands-on treatment and create exercise and health management strategies.

-In this course, you’ll learn how to prevent, treat and manage physical injuries and assist people of all ages with musculo-skeletal and/or chronic health conditions.
+In this course, you will learn how to prevent, treat and manage physical injuries and assist people of all ages who have musculo-skeletal health conditions.
+You’ll become proficient in treating acute and chronic conditions and disabilities, with hands-on therapy, prescriptive exercise and lifestyle advice.

-You’ll graduate with an integrated honours-level qualification, ready to embark on a career as a physiotherapist or continue your studies as a researcher in a field of physiotherapy.
+You’ll graduate with an integrated honours qualification, ready to commence your career as a physiotherapist or continue studying for a career in research.

 Career outcomes